malcolmwilson8/malcolmwilson8/README.md

 # Hi there 👋!
 I'm Malcolm (he/him).

-I'm currently on a part-time web dev bootcamp with [Founders and Coders](https://learn.foundersandcoders.com/), enjoying learning all things front-end, moonlighting as a skateboarder, 3d art-maker, and (budding) music producer 🌚.
-Thanks for stopping by, and it'd be great to connect on [LinkedIn](https://www.linkedin.com/in/malcolmwilsonmcg/)!
+I'm currently on a part-time web development bootcamp with [Founders and Coders](https://learn.foundersandcoders.com/), enjoying learning all things front-end.
+In my spare time I moonlight as a skateboarder, 3d art-maker, and (novice) music producer 🌚.
+Don't hesitate to get in touch via [LinkedIn](https://www.linkedin.com/in/malcolmwilsonmcg/)!

 ## A bit more about me